structured-query-language/structured-query-language.github.io/whats-eating-up-your-snowflake-warehouse-part-2.md

-# What’s eating up your Snowflake Virtual Warehouse - Part II
+# What’s eating up your Snowflake Virtual Warehouse - Part II featuring MATCH_RECOGNIZE

 Managing Snowflake cost can be tricky.
 Most queries will become slower as the data grows.
 However they should not get worse by a large magnitude.
 Queries that are becoming slower at a rapid pace by a large magnitude are usually the problematic ones.
 These queries should be identified and optimized.
 To identify the problematic queries we can use `query_parameterized_hash` and a `match_recognize` query in Snowflake.